By Cat, Oct 2014 (Photo, right, from Wikipedia)

 Any apple good for a pie is good for a crisp.
 Check out my post: Apples (About), for a handy chart on which apples are best for Snacks, Salads, Pies, Sauces, Baking or Freezing; and Storage Months for 19 different varieties.
 From the chart, the only apple that is NOT good for pies is Red Delicious.
 However, to that I would add “Golden Delicious, at least not good for a crisp; I used them in my Jan 27, 2020 testing, and they just turned into apple sauce.
 All others are ‘excellent’ or ‘good.’

-Apple Crisp with Almond-Pecan Crumble Topping
+Apple Crisp with Almond-Pecan (or Mix of Almond Meal and Sprouted Pastry Flour with Pecans) Crumble Topping

-This recipe is adapted from the following recipes:
+The original recipe is adapted from the following recipes:

 - Pure and Simple Apple Crisp recipe, with almond meal and ground pecans (2)